 1 (3 lb) Container of OxyClean– Found in the detergent aisle.
 (This is optional but I highly recommend adding it)

-2 (14.1 oz) Bars of Zote Soap– Found in the detergent aisle (we chose to do pink for the scent but the white would be just fine.
-You can also use Fels Naptha)
+2 (14.1 oz) Bars of Zote Soap– Found in the detergent aisle (we chose to do pink for the scent but you can use the white one as your personal preference.
+You can also use Fels Naptha).

 1 (4 lb) Box of Arm & Hammer Baking Soda– Found in the cooking aisle (You could also get two 2 lb box, we couldn’t find the larger 4lb box when we went)